How To Protect Your Passwords

 - Never reuse passwords: Use a separate password for each service you use.

-- Be careful where you enter your password: Beware of entering passwords on websites that don’t show the lock indicating that traffic is encrypted, links that you get via email, and untrusted wireless networks.
+- Be careful where you enter your password: Beware of entering passwords on websites that don’t show the lock indicating that traffic is encrypted, opening links that you get via email, and working in untrusted wireless networks.

 - Enable Two-Factor Authentication: While not strictly a password best-practice, enabling two-factor authentication (2FA) on every service that has it means that even if your password is compromised, the second authentication factor, such as an SMS text or a time-based code from an app like Google Authenticator, is still protecting your accounts.
-You can enable two-factor authentication for your Crashplan for Small Business by following the instructions here.
+Use our instructions to enable two-factor authentication for your Crashplan for Small Business portal.

 By taking these steps to protect your passwords, you can rest easy knowing you are doing all you can to protect your private data.